HVR88/Monochrome-Gaming-Logos/README.md

 ![sample of logos](https://github.com/HVR88/Monochrome-Gaming-Logos/blob/main/sample_publishers.jpg)

-These logos are provided as-is, are works of artistic expression on my part and recreations are made under a fair-use principle.
+These logos are provided as-is, are works of artistic expression and recreations are made under a fair-use principle.
 Use them freely in your collections or projects, I only ask that you include a link back to this repository if distributing them with your work.

 Some of the designs are covered by original copyright and many of the designs are trademarked by their brand owners.
-I take no responsibility for any issues that may arise from anyone else's use of these files/works.
+I take no responsibility for any issues that may arise from anyone else's use of these works.

 ### Requests